LuxLang/lux/documentation/book/the_lux_programming_language/chapter_8.md

-# Chapter 8: Functors and Monads
+# Chapter 8: Functors and monads

 _Where I will try to explain something really confusing, and you'll pretend you understand to avoid hurting my feelings._